bmorris3/kelp/docs/kelp/reflected.rst

     import theano.tensor as tt
     import exoplanet as xo
-    import pymc3 as pm
+    import pymc as pm
-    import pymc3_ext as pmx
+    import pymc_ext as pmx

     from corner import corner